The eighth moment of Dirichlet $L$-functions: Introduction

 Towards this conjecture, we shall prove that conditionally on GRH.

 Our result (\ref{eqnCor8}) follows immediately from the following theorem. \begin{thm} Assume GRH.
 Let $\Psi$ be a smooth function compactly supported in [1, 2].
 Then, we have

 \end{thm}

-Our method requires GRH to gain upper bounds on certain shifted moments, which allows us to reduce the length of the Dirichlet polynomials arising from the approximate functional equation (see Section \ref{sec:truncation}).
-Indeed, the error in this truncation can be expressed through standard methods as a contour integral in which shifted $L$-functions appear.
-Such shifted moments for $\zeta(s)$ was studied on RH by V. Chandee in \cite{Faishifted} and this method was used to compute the asymptotics for the second moment of GL(2) forms twisted by quadratic characters on GRH by Soundararajan and Young \cite{SY}.
-The method for studying shifted moments is based on Soundararajan's work \cite{Sound} which combined methods from Selberg's work \cite{Selberg} \cite{Selberg2} with the observation that for the purposes of upper bounds on $\log \zeta(1/2+it)$, the effect of zeros near $1/2+it$ is benign.

-In the proof of our result, the truncation of the Dirichlet polynomials allows us to switch to the complementary divisor and reduce the problem to one involving congruences with a smaller conductor (see Section \ref{secG}.1).
-In extracting the main terms and bounding the error terms, we need to sum smoothly over the Dirichlet polynmials as well as over the modulus.
-For this, we introduce various Mellin transforms similar to the treatment in the work of Conrey, Iwaniec and Soundararajan \cite{CIS} - this reduces the question to various contour integrals by standard methods.

-Our method also allows us to compute the fourth moment of Dirichlet twists of a $GL(2)$ automorphic $L$-function.
+\begin{rem} The main term in the theorem is of the order $Q^2 (\log Q)^{16}$. \end{rem} Our method also allows us to compute the fourth moment of Dirichlet twists of a $GL(2)$ automorphic $L$-function.
 To be precise, let $f$ be a holomorphic modular form of weight $k$ and full level\footnote{Our methods apply to other $GL(2)$ forms; we restrict our attention to this case to ease notation.}.
 We write normalized so that the critical line is at $\tRe s = 1/2$.
 Then the twisted $L$-function $L(s, f\times \chi)$ has Dirichlet series and satisfies the functional equation

 where $\omega_\chi = i^k \frac{\tau(\chi)^2}{q}$.
 Here, $\tau(\chi)$ is the Gauss sum and so $|\omega_\chi| = 1.$ Now let

 and $B_p(f, 1/2)$ be defined by

 Then we have the following \begin{thm} Assume GRH.
 Let $\Psi$ be a smooth function compactly supported in [1, 2].
 Then, we have